 (h) In addition to the fee established by the City of Greenville Manual of Fees pursuant to subsection (b) of this section, residential units and non-residential units shall be charged a fee as established in the City of Greenville Manual of Fees for any solid waste collection services provided to the unit by the city in addition to the regular solid waste collection service provided to the unit by the city.
 The charge for such additional solid waste collection service shall be billed by the Greenville Utilities Commission to the unit and shall be payable with utility charges within the time limit fixed for the payment of utility bills by the Greenville Utilities Commission.
-In the event the unit does not have an active utility account, the charge for such additional solid waste collection service shall be billed by the city to the property owner and shall be payable within fifteen (15) days of the placement of the bill in the mail.
+In the event the unit does not have an active utility account, the charge for such additional solid waste collection service shall be billed by the greenville utilities collection service shall be billed by the city of the property owner and shall be payable within fifteen (15) days of the placement of the bill in the mail.